Understanding Credit When Shopping For Mortgage

 Here are some key points in understanding credit for borrowers who plan on applying for a home loan:

-- Maxed out credit cards will definitely lower the borrowers credit scores.
+Maxed out credit cards will definitely lower credit scores.

-- Borrowers should pay down all of their credit card balances months before applying for a mortgage so they can get the highest possible credit scores.
+Borrowers should pay down all of their credit card balances months before applying for a mortgage:

-- Higher credit scores means lower mortgage rates and lower mortgage rates translates into tens of thousands of dollars of savings over the term of the mortgage loan.
+- Lower mortgage rates translate into tens of thousands of dollars of savings over the term of the mortgage loan

-- You cannot have credit disputes on charge off accounts and non-medical collection accounts that have aggregate unpaid outstanding balances of over $1,000.
+- Non-medical collection accounts that have aggregate unpaid outstanding balances of over $1,000 needs credit disputes retracted

-- Late payments after bankruptcy, deed in lieu of foreclosure, foreclosure, and short sale may be reasons for not being able to qualify for a mortgage loan.
+- Late payments after bankruptcy, deed in lieu of foreclosure, foreclosure, and a short sale may be reasons for not being able to qualify for home loans

 How Are Credit Scores Issued